-7-514 Screenings of Unfinished Television Films
+7-514 Screenings of Unfinished Television Motion Pictures

-Until completed, a television motion picture may not be shown to any third party not involved in its post-production (e.g., critics and network affiliates), unless there is a notice on the screen at the beginning and end of the film that it is an unfinished work in progress.
+Until completed, a television motion picture may not be shown to any third party not involved in its post-production (e.g., critics and network affiliates), unless there is a notice on the screen at the beginning and end of the television motion picture that it is an unfinished work in progress.
 The omission of such a notice shall not be subject to grievance and arbitration under Article 2 of the Basic Agreement.
-However, this provision is not intended to prohibit the showing of trailers or promos for an unfinished television film to third parties not involved in post-production of the film.
+However, this provision is not intended to prohibit the showing of trailers or promos for an unfinished television motion picture to third parties not involved in post-production of the television motion picture.